iterative/dvc.org/static/docs/commands-reference/install.md

 # install

-Install DVC hooks into the Git repository to automate certain common actions
+Install DVC hooks into the Git repository to automate certain common actions.

 ## Synopsis